-After a successful career in marketing and public relations, I became the fourth leader of the Institute for Career Advancement (ICAN) in Omaha, an organization founded to advance the careers of women and people of color.
+After a successful executive career, I became the fourth leader of the Institute for Career Advancement (ICAN) in Omaha, an organization founded to advance the careers of women and people of color.
 During my tenure, astronaut Mae Jemison, activist Gloria Steinem and journalist Lisa Ling were just a few of the notable women we featured at the organization’s annual women’s leadership conference.
-While I was serving at ICAN, we hosted a joint event with Union Pacific’s LEAD network featuring Supreme Court Justice Ruth Bader Ginsburg.
+While serving at ICAN, I had the honor of introducing Supreme Court Justice Ruth Bader Ginsburg at a by-invitation only event ICAN hosted with Union Pacific’s LEAD network.
 I also identified the need for and led the creation of ICAN’S Defining Leadership programs, single gender programs for women and men for mid-level managers.

-Looking back at my ICAN tenure, I’m pleased with the wise women and men we brought to expand the heads and hearts of current and future leaders.
-We didn’t mess around.
+Looking back, I’m pleased with the wise women and men we brought to expand the heads and hearts of current and future leaders.
 Meg Wheatley, one of the American Society of Training & Development’s Living Legends, presented twice.
 Futurist Jennifer James spoke to our Break-Through Thinking Series audience shortly after she had addressed some of the world’s wealthiest at a European conference.
 The Center for Strategic and International Studies shared the Seven Revolutions leaders in government, business and society needed to understand in order to begin to think, plan and act for a better future.
 Gail Evans, an early CNN exec and author of She Wins, You Wins spoke at our annual leadership conference on the fundamental principle of women advancing women.
 Carol Frohlinger, one of the authors of Her Place at the Table: A Woman’s Guide to Negotiating Five Key Challenges to Leadership Success spoke to ICAN participants just days after sharing the stage with Hillary Clinton.